GBP Suspended for Keyword Stuffing: How to Fix It

 Look for these additions:

-Location additions.
-Did you add your city name?
-Neighborhood?
-Service area?
+Location additionsCity name, neighborhood, or service area.
 These trigger the algorithm even when they seem helpful to customers.

-Service descriptors.
-Check for words describing what you do.
-"Roofing," "cleaning," "repair," "installation."
+Service descriptorsWords describing what you do: "Roofing," "cleaning," "repair," "installation."
 If these words are not on your business license, they should not be in your GBP name.

 Some violations require close examination.
 You might have added "LLC" or "Inc." when your registration says "LLC" or vice versa.
 You might have abbreviated your name differently.
 Exact match matters.